mosip/mosip-infra/deployment/sandbox-v2/docs/sanity_checks.md

 $ helm1 list # All helm installs in mzcluster
 $ helm2 list # All helm installs in dmzcluster
 ```
-* Some services has additional logs.
+* Some services have additional logs.
 You may login to the pod to see these logs:
 ```
 $ kc1 exec -it <pod name> /bin/sh
 $ cd /home/logs